divanvisagie/NARF/README.md

 POST does not currently support function selection by url.

-By default POST will only accept data shorter than 1e6 in length for security purposes , this constraint may be modified or removed at line 35 in main.js : if ( body_data.length > 1e6 )
+By default POST will only accept data shorter than 1e6 in length for security purposes , this constraint may be modified or disabled in config.json

 ## Private functions